okeefem3/firebase-workshop-web/README.md

 * https://angularfirebase.com/lessons/advanced-firestore-nosql-data-structure-examples/

 Steps:
+* In src/app/list/brewery-list.component.ts
-* In brewery-list.component.ts get the reference to Firestore and breweries collection
+  * Get references to Firestore and breweries collection
   * Listen to changes in the breweries collection and make the collection accessible to the component
+  * Implement getting the user id from the current logged in user
   * Implement the ability to add and delete breweries from the collection
-* Implement getting the user id from the current logged in user
+    * See src/app/models/brewery.model.ts for hints on what information we are expecting to save
+* In src/app/brewery/brewery.component.ts
-* In brewery.component.ts get the reference to Firestore, and the brewery document associated with ID in the route params
+  * Get references to Firestore and the brewery document associated with the ID in the route params
   * Listen to changes in the brewery document and make the brewery available to the component
   * Get the reviews collection from the brewery document, listen to changes and make it available to the component
   * Implement getting the user id from the current logged in user
   * Implement adding, saving and deleting a review
-  * When adding a review, add a document to the breweryMapping collection with a custom id of breweryId_uid
+    * When adding a review, also add a document to the reviewMapping collection with a custom id of breweryId_uid
+    * See src/app/models/review.model.ts and src/app/models/review-mapping.model.ts for hints on what information we are expecting to save
+* In /firestore.rules
-* Set up auth based rules and rule that keeps users from reviewing a brewery more than once
+  * Set up auth based rules
+  * Set up a rule that keeps users from reviewing a brewery more than once by checking if a review mapping exists

 # Hosting